alechirsch/nordvpn-proxy/README.md

     </br>
 </p>

+This is a fork of https://github.com/Joentje/nordvpn-proxy

-Alpine with OpenVPN and Privoxy to use your NordVPN account.
+Alpine with OpenVPN and SSH to use your NordVPN account.

 # Features

 - Connects to the recommended server for you!
 Provided by the API.
 - Reconnects if the load is to high on a NordVPN server (Depends on setup CRON).
 - Healthcheck if the connection is not secure.
-- Privoxy to use it elsewhere, for private browsing!
+- Create an ssh tunnel to use NordVPN
 - Connect your other containers, so they have a secured connection as well.
 A cool Docker feature :)
 - It will download the ovpn files daily!
 So you will stay up-to-date with the latest ovpn files.
 - Connect to the country that you select!
 The API will find the fastest server.